-Lee has served as CEO of Rivendell Education Company, LLC, since 2014, a company based in Minnesota focused on developing curriculum and critical thinking software for customers in the field of higher education.
-He is the co-founder of CreatEd Institute, currently serves as president, and is a faculty member.
+Lee has served as CEO of Rivendell Education Company, LLC since 2014, a company based in Minnesota focused on developing curriculum and critical thinking software for customers in the field of higher education.
+He currently serves as the CreatEd Institute president, and is a faculty member.

 John Chapin graduated 1965 from Willmar High School in Willmar, Minnesota and graduated from Dunwoody University in Minneapolis.
 He returned to Willmar to work in a family business started by his grandfather in 1920 and served on many community boards.

 In 1985 he was elected president of the Associated Builders and Contractors (ABC).
 In 1990, John served as the national president of ABC.
 For two years, he also served as head of the National Construction Education Foundation.